At a Glance

 Please note, by default, the timestamp for the results of your SUS questionnaire will be in GMT.

-The SUSplus app provides different views of the participant data, including:
+The SUSplus app provides different views of the contributor data, including:

 - Summary: This shows a summary of scores, including an overall SUS score as well as scores for the questions that focus on learnability and those that focus on usability.